streamlit/docs/content/library/get-started/installation.md

    streamlit run myfile.py
    ```

+   To stop the Streamlit server, press `ctrl-C`.

-3. When you're done using this environment, just type `exit` or press `ctrl-D` or `ctrl-C` to return to your normal shell.
+3. When you're done using this environment, just type `exit` or press `ctrl-D` to return to your normal shell.